josephadah/forum/README.md

 - Copy .env.example file to .env and edit database credentials there
 - Run composer install
 - Run php artisan key:generate
+- Run php artisan migrate (make sure your your database server is running and connected).
-That's it - modify/expand code as you want, add more feature and play around withit.
+#### That's it - modify/expand code as you want, add more feature and play around with it.